Seam ID: Fast, Accurate, and Safe Weld Identification in the Field

-Out in the field, inspection crews often need to identify the seam welds used in pipeline fabrication to improve the accuracy of their structural integrity assessments.
+Out in the field, inspection crews often need to identify seam welds used in pipeline fabrication to improve the accuracy of their structural integrity assessments.
 However, challenges may arise if unreliable tools are utilized during this process.
 If a weld is initially misidentified and non-destructive evaluation (NDE) proceeds, the resulting data could be severely skewed, leading to pipeline safety concerns or de-rating.

 By Matthew Prozesky, Software Engineer